professeurb/AdventOfCode2023/adc23/README.md

 In the first part, a simple DFS is sufficient.
 But in the second part, it is too inefficient.
 But if you prune the graph, you go from 9000 nodes down to 36.
 Much better, and a simple DFS does the trick in 8 sec.

-A second version (where hashtables are replaced by arrays), you get another x10 speedup.
+In a second version (where hashtables are replaced by arrays), you get another x10 speedup.